dakujem/oliva-tree/doc/docs.md

 Each node allows getting/setting of children and parent, thus creating a tree structure.

 ## Oliva Tree documentation

+This documentation covers most aspects of Oliva Tree.
+For the **root readme** file, go [here](../README.md).
+I will continue to update it with more examples, use case and class descriptions.

 * [Installation](installation.md)
 * [Trees](trees.md)